 Although email, the internet and other forms of electronic communication are often a reliable way to communicate, no electronic communication is entirely reliable or always available.
 Registrar acknowledges and accepts that a failure or delay by Registrar to receive any communication from RO sent by email, posted on the Registry Website or sent by other means whether due to mechanical, software, computer, telecommunications or other electronic systems failure, does not in any way invalidate or otherwise prejudice that communication or any transaction to which it relates.
 RO will not be liable to Registrar for any loss or damage, howsoever caused, arising directly or indirectly out of a failure or delay by Registrar or RO to receive an email or other electronic communication or view a communication posted on the Registry Website.
 Further, Registrar understands and accepts that emails and other electronic communications RO sends to Registrar may not be encrypted and therefore may not be secure.
 Registrar acknowledges the inherent risk that communications by electronic means may not reach their intended destination or may do so later than intended for reasons outside RO's control.
 Registrar accepts this risk and agrees that a failure or delay by RO to receive any communication from Registrar sent electronically, whether due to mechanical, software, computer, telecommunications or other electronic systems failure, does not in any way invalidate or otherwise prejudice that communication or any transaction to which it relates.

 Amendments and Waivers.
-Except as provided in 7.3, no amendment or modification of this Agreement or any provision hereof shall be binding unless executed in writing by both parties.
+Except as provided in previous sections of this Agreement, no amendment or modification of this Agreement or any provision hereof shall be binding unless executed in writing by both parties.
 No waiver of any of the provisions of this Agreement shall be deemed or shall constitute a waiver of any other provision hereof, nor shall any such waiver constitute a continuing waiver unless otherwise expressly provided.

 Relationship of the Parties.
 Nothing in this Agreement shall be construed as creating an employer-employee or agency relationship, a partnership or a joint venture between the parties.

 Force Majeure.
-Neither party shall be liable to the other for any loss or damage resulting from any cause beyond its reasonable control (a "Force Majeure Event") including, but not limited to, insurrection or civil disorder, war or military operations, national or local emergency, acts or omissions of government or other competent authority, compliance with any statutory obligation or executive order, industrial disputes of any kind (whether or not involving either party's employees), internet disruption or outage, fire, lightning, explosion, flood, subsidence, weather of exceptional severity, and acts or omissions of persons for whom neither party is responsible.
+Neither party shall be liable to the other for any loss or damage resulting from any cause beyond its reasonable control (a "Force Majeure Event") including, but not limited to, insurrection or civil disorder, war or military operations, epidemic or pandemic, national or local emergency, acts or omissions of government or other competent authority, compliance with any statutory obligation or executive order, industrial disputes of any kind (whether or not involving either party's employees), internet disruption or outage, fire, lightning, explosion, flood, subsidence, weather of exceptional severity, and acts or omissions of persons for whom neither party is responsible.
 Upon occurrence of a Force Majeure Event and to the extent such occurrence interferes with either party's performance of this Agreement, such party shall be excused from performance of its obligations (other than payment obligations) during the first six months of such interference, provided that such party uses best efforts to avoid or remove such causes of nonperformance as soon as possible.

 Counterparts.
 This Agreement may be executed in one or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.